Our Christmas Stories

 Christmas had been a bad time for me for most of my adult life.
 So I never used to send Christmas cards.
 I was suffering from extreme bah humbug syndrome.

-One Christmas, about twenty years ago, I started to enjoy it.
+One Christmas, about 1987, I started to enjoy it.
 I had acquired two beautiful flatmates, both studying mime, who took me to loads of parties that year.
 This particular day, Janit had been to the theatrical shop and on the London Underground, on the way home from one of these parties, she showed me what she had bought, and I put the things on and wore them all the way home to the great delight of our fellow passengers.
 She took a picture of me in this condition, and I was so pleased with the result that I had thirty copies made and sent them to people as greetings.
-This is the picture.
+That's the picture, in the middle of the page.

 I had not yet teamed up with Juliet, but we were part of the same social group.
 That year she made a card too, and I received one.
 I will put a copy of it here if she doesn't mind (and when I find it).